hndsmkkgr/Stone-Slide/README.md

 # Stone-Slide
-Unity Game Project Based on Brackeys' Tutorial
+A Unity game based on Brackeys' tutorial on YouTube

+This game is made only for practice purposes